 - 22 Magnum

 These come with an easy to load, tubular magazine, the iconic extra-large lever loop, and quality American Walnut stock.
 The gun is 25 inches long, with a nine-inch barrel, and weighs close to six pounds.

 Since the barrel is so small, it is illegal to own if it were classified as a rifle and took rifle rounds, so these mare’s guns must be chambered for handgun ammunition.

 Chiappa also produces a Mare’s Leg in .44-40 caliber and .44 magnum.

 The Armi Sport subdivision of Chiappa produces a version also, in the same three calibers, but also has a take-down version.

-The action of the Chiappa’s are closer to the Winchester Model 92 style than the Henry version.
+The action of the Chiappa’s is closer to the Winchester Model 92 style than the Henry version.

 The visual appeal of the Mare’s Leg has not mellowed with time.

-A Mare’s Leg shotgun version was the perfect match for Arnold Schwarzenegger and his role in The Terminator series.
+A Mare’s Leg lever action shotgun version was the perfect match for Arnold Schwarzenegger and his role in The Terminator series.